Baxi Bermuda High Efficiency Back Boiler Helps Couple Save on Winter Bills

 In the present case, the couple’s existing boiler was over 25 years old and around 60% less efficient than the Baxi Bermuda BBU HE.
 NEA Technical Officer, Adam Jones, explained that the couple’s bill for December to April 2008-2009 was £337.15, but only £220 for the same period plus three weeks in 2009-2010 after the installation.

-2 Responses to “Baxi Bermuda High Efficiency Back Boiler Helps Couple Save on Winter Bills”
+3 thoughts on “Baxi Bermuda High Efficiency Back Boiler Helps Couple Save on Winter Bills

 My question relates to the quoted figures above Dec-Apr 2008-9 compared to the same period plus three weeks in 2009-10.
 Comparison by cost isnt relevant – nor is direct comparison in terms of kWh unless the energy consumption has been adjusted to take into account degree days.
 Was such a fair comparison made?
 If not, how was an assessment made of the prevailing weather conditions in 2008-9 compared to 2009-10. i.e. Is it possible that the savings suggested were nothing to do with the efficiency of the new boiler, perhaps it was simply a case of the weather being milder?
 The claimed increase in efficiency does seem too good to be true (60%)?